Classically-Verifiable Quantum Advantage from a Computational Bell Test: Conclusion and Outlook

-We gratefully acknowledge the insights of and discussions with A.~Bouland, A.~Gheorghiu, Z.~Landau, L.~Lewis, and T.~Vidick.
-We are particularly indebted to Joonhee Choi for insights about Rydberg-based quantum computing as well as Sanjam Garg for his input regarding trapdoor function constructions.
+We gratefully acknowledge the insights of and discussions with A.~Bouland, S.~Garg, A.~Gheorghiu, Z.~Landau, L.~Lewis, and T.~Vidick.
+We are particularly indebted to Joonhee Choi for insights about Rydberg-based quantum computing.
 This work was supported by the NSF QLCI program through grant number OMA-2016245, and the DOD through MURI grant number FA9550-18-1-0161.
 NYY acknowledges support from the David and Lucile Packard foundation and a Google research award.
 GDKM acknowledges support from the Department of Defense (DOD) through the National Defense Science \& Engineering Graduate Fellowship (NDSEG) Program.
 SC acknowledges support from the Miller Institute for Basic Research in Science.